goharbor/harbor/docs/user_guide.md

 ## Managing members of a project
 ### Adding members
 You can add members with different roles to an existing project.
+You can add a LDAP/AD user to project members under LDAP/AD authentication mode.

 ![browse project](img/new_add_member.png)